What is Juvenis?

 - Broaden the general public’s perception of young people’s contribution to the arts by presenting a professional and engaging youth-led showcase

-Blue Canoe Productions defines ‘youth’ as anyone between the ages of 13-30, regardless of their educational status.
-The Juvenis Youth Arts Festival serves and celebrates this under-recognized demographic, beginning with a staff comprised entirely of youth.
-All individuals hired by the festival are under the age of 25 years old because who knows young people better than young people themselves?
+Blue Canoe Productions defines ‘youth’ as anyone 30 and under, regardless of their educational status.
+The Juvenis Youth Arts Festival serves and celebrates this under-recognized demographic, beginning with a staff comprised entirely of youth, because who knows young people better than young people themselves?
 Both in the workplace and throughout the festival, we are establishing a safe, supportive, and inclusive learning environment that offers unique opportunities for personal and professional growth.